NickAger/LearningLinearAlgebra/README.md

 * [Machine Learning is Fun!](https://medium.com/@ageitgey/machine-learning-is-fun-80ea3ec3c471) - The world’s easiest introduction to Machine Learning.
 See also courses on lynda.com eg [Machine Learning & AI Foundations: Value Estimations](https://www.lynda.com/Data-Science-tutorials/Machine-Learning-Essential-Training-Value-Estimations/548594-2.html)
 * https://github.com/NickAger/handson-NN

+# Markov Chains
+> Markov Chains are simpler than deep learning, but very well-studied.
+And despite their simplicity, they are widely applicable in the industry.
+For example, JP Morgan used them to price stocks, and HBO used them to generate the scripts for the final season of Game of Thrones.

 # DSP
 * [The Scientist and Engineer's Guide to
 Digital Signal Processing](http://www.dspguide.com)